saibotsivad/saibotsivad.github.io/article/better-json-api.md

 ---

-I've worked on and designed many APIs over the years, mostly for small start-up type of companies, and many projects seem like they start their API design with an "we try to be consistent but anything goes" sort of approach.
+I've worked on and designed many APIs over the years, mostly for small start-up type of companies, and many projects seem like they start their API design with an "anything goes" sort of approach.

 As a project matures, inevitably the developers want to be more consistent in their API design.
 Smart engineers will look for pre-existing design work, so they don't